darshil0/darshil0/README.md

 <br />

-Results-driven QA Leader with 9+ years of experience driving digital transformation in healthcare technology.
-Expert in functional, API, and regression testing with a track record of optimizing test coverage, accelerating release cycles, and ensuring regulatory compliance in highly regulated environments.
-Proven ability to lead global QA teams, streamline quality processes, and collaborate effectively across development and stakeholder teams.
+QA Leader with 9+ years driving digital transformation in healthcare technology.
+I specialize in functional, API, and regression testing while leading global teams to accelerate release cycles and ensure regulatory compliance.
 Certified in AI/ML, Prompt Engineering, Responsible AI, and Project Management, with advanced credentials from AWS, Google Cloud, and PMI.
-I combine deep technical expertise with strategic vision to deliver user-centric, compliant products that align with business objectives.
-I am passionate about leveraging emerging technologies and responsible AI practices to elevate software quality and create exceptional user experiences.
+I'm passionate about leveraging emerging technologies to elevate software quality and deliver user-centric products that align with business objectives.I am actively looking for a new role within a forward-thinking and a value-driven organization.
 </div>

 ---